frudman/log0/README.md

 ## Implementation Notes

 log0's "magic" is in using plain text files in the background which can then be viewed by other processes.
-These files are deleted usually before or after after each use to prevent unbounded storage problems (though you have [control over this](#File-Settings), including size of the files before or if deleted)
+These files are usually deleted before or after after each use to prevent unbound storage issues (though you have [control over this](#File-Settings), including size of the files before, or if, deleted)

-All logs for ALL apps are kept under the single user's directory `~/.log0`;
+- All logs for ALL apps are kept under the single user's directory `~/.log0` (e.g. `/Users/Frederic/.log0`)
-The default log (i.e. for unnamed apps) is kept as `~/.log0/log0`;
+- The default log (i.e. for u*nnamed apps*) is `log0` and so is kept as `~/.log0/log0`;
-All other app logs are kept based on their app name: e.g. `~/.log0/your-app-name-here`
+- All other app logs are kept based on their app name:
+    - e.g. if your app used `log.set({app: 'apple-pie'})`, its logs will be kept under `~/.log0/apple-pie`

 Stream files (i.e. the actual log files) are then kept as single files under each app's applicable log0 directory, as per above.

 ## TODOs

-The following **very low priority** items *may* considered for future implementation.
+The following **very low priority** items *may* be considered for future implementation.

 Since the idea is to keep log0 **slim & very lightweight**, the implementation of items below will be based on user demand (if any and only if significant: in other words, let me know!).

+### Improve this documentation

+Like it says... 😀

 ### "Tee" Log Entries